JFLarvoire/SysToolsLib/README.md

 Name            | Description
 --------------- | -------------------------------------------------
 C/		| Programs and libraries written in C or C++
-Bash/		| Scripts and libraries in the Bash language Batch/		| Scripts and libraries in the Batch language Docs/		| Project documentation
+Bash/		| Scripts and libraries in the Bash or Posix Shell language Bash/profile.d/	| Posix Shell initialization scripts to install into /etc/profile.d Batch/		| Scripts and libraries in the Batch language Docs/		| Project documentation
-PowerShell/	| Scripts and libraries in the PowerShell language Python/		| Scripts and libraries in the Python language Tcl/		| Scripts and libraries in the Tcl language
+PowerShell/	| Scripts and libraries in the PowerShell language Python/		| Scripts and libraries in or for the Python language Tcl/		| Scripts and libraries in or for the Tcl language

 Particular files: